salamander2/RaspberryPi/README.md

 * login with the default credentials
 * you are now logged into the shell.
 Use `startx` to launch the desktop

+### GUI desktop commands
+If youhave no mouse plugged in, use these:
+* ALT-F2 will pop up a box where you can type in the program you want to run
+* CTRL-ESC will bring up the main menu
+* SHIFT-F10 is the same as the mouse right-click button
+* ALT-F1 does something

 #### Keyboard Problems

 If you press the `~` key and see that it is not `~` that means your keyboard is not setup properly.